abbeygirl/nzedb/Fedora-Install-Guide.md

 A quick install guide for those familiar with Fedora & RPM based distros.
 This document prepared Fedora 19 using Apache & MariaDB.

-**NOT finished!**
+It describes installing under a separately mounted filesystem in this case called /data.
+As nZEDb can generate a heavy I/O load it's generally a good idea to have this on a dedicated disk.
+The filesystem should have at least 8M inodes.

 ### Package Installation
 Install development packages (useful for compiling stuff later on)